-I apply my extensive training in psychology and HCI to improve the user experience in a variety of products and situations.
-Depending on the product, "users" can include end-users, customers, stakeholders, or research participants.
+I apply my extensive training in psychology and HCI to improve a variety of products and situations.

 I use a blend of methods to learn how users think, behave, perceive, and feel about their experiences with products.
 From planning a roadmap to workshopping results with stakeholders, I combine rigor and impact to prioritize our next steps.

 From video games to VR brain dissections for med students, I've navigated some of the most difficult products out there.
 I'm equipped to ask the tough questions that only come with this kind of experience.

 I've developed Research Strategies for features, games, websites, LMS platforms, and e-books.
 I've worked with stakeholders varying from junior programmers to CCOs and CEOs to reduce risk and elevate ROI.

 Diagrams, diagrams, diagrams!
 In research, design, and education, one theme arises consistently: People organize their mental constructs (i.e., your products' features) using complex hierarchical systems.
 Knowing about their systems and designing for them reduces friction and churn.